fiskaltrust/rollout-doc/information-sources/videos.md

 ## Introduction

-We are working on how-to guides, product demonstrations via video and also provide recorded webinars.
+We are working on how-tos and product demonstrations via video and also provide recorded webinars.

 ## Work steps